 Bria Graham, Program Coordinator, is from the historic Long Point community in Mount Pleasant, South Carolina and a recent graduate of the College of Charleston.
 She recently finished an internship at the National Museum of American History (Smithsonian) and her other internships have included working with the City of Charleston’s Housing and Community Development Department and the Historic Charleston Foundation.
 Ms. Graham facilitates our Gullah Geechee Documentary Film Festivals, serves as liaison to our Gullah Geechee community festivals and is helping to coordinate this years’s Watch Night and Emancipation Proclamation Linked Observance.

 Page Meyer, Operations Officer is a lifetime resident of the Low Country with a strong background in accounting, bookkeeping, business management and human resources.
-After graduating from the University of South Carolina, Page spent more than a decade as an art buyer and gallery manager in Charleston, SC before entering the world of business finance.
+After graduating from the University of South Carolina, Ms. Meyer spent more than a decade as an art buyer and gallery manager in Charleston, SC before entering the world of business finance.